A corner of Hoa Lu ancient capital now

 Le Loi, a wealthy landowner from Lam Son in Thanh Hoa took exception to the Chinese rule and began a popular movement of national resistance in 1418.
 Due to Le Loi and his resistance movement, the Chinese were ousted and Le Loi became a national here.
 However, the cost was high with a devastated economy and a populace deeply dissatisfied with the old Dynasty.
 Le Loi (also known as Binh Dinh Vuong aka “Prince of Pacification” ) took control and founded the Later Le Dynasty, taking the name royal name of Le Thai To.

-Note: Vietnamese history can be confusing due to the constant theme of renaming provinces, towns, titles and persons.
+Note: Vietnamese history can be confusing due to the constant renaming provinces, towns, titles and persons.
 Sometimes a place or a king might go through a dozen or more designations.
 Where ever possible we have tried to use the most common nomenclature however with a Vietnamese hero of the stature of Le Thai To, with streets throughout Vietnam called both Le Loi and Le Thai To, it is important to know they are all one and the same person, demonstrating just how powerful a figure he is in contemporary Vietnamese history.

 A Vietnamese Renaissance